-The expenditure and valuations projections in this AMP are based on best available data.
+The expenditure and valuations projections in this AMP are determined though our asset revaluation program and are based on our current Panel Contract rates and best available data.
 Currency and accuracy of data is critical to effective asset and financial management, so an assessment of the data used was undertaken, and it was estimated that the confidence level and reliability of data used in this AMP was reliable aligning with the Long Term Financial Plan.